m-language/m-jvm/README.md

-M-Jvm
+M-JVM
 =====

 The jvm backend for [the M programming language](https://m-language.github.io/).

-Note that m-jvm compiles only a subset of M, as it is only meant to bootstrap [the main M compiler](https://github.com/m-language/m-compiler).
+Note that M-JVM compiles only a subset of M, as it is only meant to bootstrap [the main M compiler](https://github.com/m-language/m-compiler).

 Usage
 -----

-M-Jvm uses Gradle as its build system, and is built with the `fatJar` task.
+M-JVM uses Gradle as its build system, and is built with the `fatJar` task.

     git clone https://github.com/m-language/m-jvm.git